yuummmer/yuummmer.github.io/_posts/2025-04-14-running-gales-genome-annotation.md

 ## What GALES Does

 GALES takes a prokaryotic genome sequence and automates the steps of:
-- Predicting coding sequences (CDS) using **Prodigal**
+- Predicting coding sequences (CDS) using **Prodigal**, a fast and widely used tool for identifying protein-coding genes in microbial genomes
 - Translating DNA to protein sequences
-- Annotating predicted proteins using **RAPSearch2** and a reference database (e.g., UniProt)
+- Annotating predicted proteins using **RAPSearch2**, a faster alternative to BLAST that aligns protein sequences against reference databases
+- Using a curated protein reference database like **SwissProt**, which is part of the UniProt collection and provides high-quality, manually reviewed protein annotations
 - Outputting a `.gff3` file and supporting files like `.faa`, `.fna`, and `.blast` reports

-All of this is combined with CWL, making the workflow portable and reproducible.
+All of this is combined using **CWL (Common Workflow Language)**, a standardized format for describing data analysis pipelines that helps make them reproducible and shareable across systems.

 ---
 ## Terminal Blur